joemoose/dungeoneers.d20/docs/character.md

 		See the [Equipment](equipment.md) section for more information on your gear.

-Finally, roll d66 once or twice (your call) and consult the following table to select an odd souvenir or two you own.
-They may come in handy one day, or you can sell them for a few coins.
+Finally, roll d66 once and consult the following table to select an odd souvenir you own.
+It may come in handy one day, or you can sell it for a few coins.

 **Odd Items for Creative Problem-Solving**